Ultimate attribution error

-The concept of the ultimate attribution error and the term itself was published by Thomas F. Pettigrew in 1979 as an extension of the fundamental attribution error which was pioneered in 1958.
-Since its publication which at the time lacked a strong empirical basis, there was some support for the theory in that attributions tend to favor ingroup members rather than outgroup members.
-The specific categorisation originally proposed had partial empirical support only for broader categories of motivational and cognitive attribution, which was later used in social identity theory.
-The term has since broadened to a field of research concerned with intergroup attribution bias, also known as intergroup bias or in-group favoritism, as a part of social psychology research.
+The concept and term originates in an article by Thomas F. Pettigrew in 1979 as an extension of the fundamental attribution error which was identified in 1958.
+Since its publication, which at the time lacked a strong empirical basis, there has been some support for the theory.
+The specific categorisation originally proposed had only some empirical support for broader categories of motivational and cognitive attribution.
+The bias is related to intergroup attribution bias.
+The attribution bias can be explained by group schemas.
+The grouping schema assumes that one will like and trust members of their in-group and dislike and hate are expected reactions to the out-group.